 And as always when viewed against the backdrop of history’s major atrocities the amoral carnal and monetary pursuits of that British blackguard Harry Paget Flashman look almost harmless by comparison.

 Synopsis: The plot of Flashman and the Redskins picks up immediately after the end of Flash For Freedom (1971).
-Still stranded without funds in 1849 America our antihero returns to the welcoming arms – and bed – of brothel madam Suzy Willink.
-That voluptuous blonde MILF has been bitten by the Gold Bug and invites Harry to join her and her stable of prostitutes as part of a wagon train headed to California.
+Still stranded without funds in 1849 America our antihero returns to the welcoming arms – and bed – of brothel madam Susie Willink.
+That voluptuous MILF has been bitten by the Gold Bug and invites Harry to join her and her stable of prostitutes as part of a wagon train headed to California.

 Since Fraser can never resist slipping Flashman into tantalizingly unresolved historical footnotes we get Harry’s account of the mysterious final days at the original Bent’s Fort.
 Tossed in for good measure we learn that our favorite British scoundrel was the man who supposedly taught the young Crazy Horse how to wink, which was reportedly a very UN-Oglala-like thing to do.

-Upon reaching Santa Fe, New Mexico, Suzy Willink decides that she, her girls and her business partner Flashman will set up shop there rather than continue the deadly hardships of the westward wagon trains headed for California.
+Upon reaching Santa Fe, New Mexico, Susie Willink decides that she, her girls and her business partner Flashman will set up shop there rather than continue the deadly hardships of the westward wagon trains headed for California.
 In late 1849 Santa Fe was still at its peak as the Las Vegas of its era and Harry was soon back to his usual drinking, gambling and whoring.

-After encounters – some closer than others – with Santa Fe historical figures like (at left) gambling magnate Maria Gertrudis Barcelo (“La Tules”), the Queen of Sin and free-lance spy, Flashman runs out on Suzy and heads for California on his own.
-He leaves in the company of Cleonie, one of Suzy’s younger prostitutes but soon sells out her and abandons her, too.
+After encounters – some closer than others – with Santa Fe historical figures like (at left) gambling magnate Maria Gertrudis Barcelo (“La Tules”), the Queen of Sin and free-lance spy, Flashman runs out on Susie and heads for California on his own.
+He leaves in the company of Cleonie, one of Susie’s younger prostitutes but soon sells out her and abandons her, too.
 (As always there’s a kind of Bret Maverick/ Jack Sparrow feel to Harry’s escapades.)

 His new bride is as selfish, taciturn and deadly as he is, so Harry sweats out the arrival of Spring 1850 before making a desperate attempt at escape.
 The pursuing Apaches catch up with Flashman in the Jornada del Muerto Desert, where the Brit survives his one-man stand thanks to the arrival of the Cavalry in the form of his old friend Kit Carson.